I just learned that the Great Barrier Reef has been damaged beyond repair.

 Most of us don’t realise that long-haul flights contribute a whopping 770 million tonnes of CO2 into the atmosphere annually.
 This is about 2% of all man-made carbon emissions.

-Carbon offsetting our flights means contributing money to projects that will assist in soaking up carbon in the atmosphere, or developing cleaner energy so that we emit less carbon in the future.
+Carbon offsetting our flights means contributing money to projects that will assist in soaking up carbon in the atmosphere, conserving forest and planting trees, and developing cleaner energy so that we emit less carbon in the future.
 Now we don’t need to feel guilty about international travel!
+Learn how to carbon offset your flights here.

 If you’re planning on doing any sort of tour, whether it be a day tour or multi-day escapade, be sure to check the tour operator’s website first to see what their stand is on sustainability.